Learn English with PBS

 False

-9. Two of the needles hold the skin apart.
+9. Two of the needles suck up blood from blood vessels.

 True